mattermost/docs/source/deployment/customize-email.rst

 In case additional modifications are necessary, all available props in each email are listed below.

 The email templates are located in the Mattermost server directory in the ``templates`` folder.
-The corresponding Strings for each prop can be found in the ``i18n`` folder.
+The corresponding strings for each prop can be found in the ``i18n`` folder.

 .. note::
   The props between different email templates are not interchangable without additional server code changes.